2721aryan/Text-Sentiment-Analysis/README.md

 - **Google Cloud Run**: Build a container with a Dockerfile
 - **AWS Lambda**: Use Zappa or AWS Chalice
 - **Azure App Service**: Deploy directly from repository
+- **Render.com**: Simple deployment with support for Python web services

 ## Usage